williln/til/htmx/making_an_hxget_request.md

-# Making a simple API call to an endpoint with HTMX
+# Making a simple `hx-get` request

 Disclaimer: I am a real beginner at HTMX but I am trying to learn.
 Might be some errors in here.

 ## Use case

-As the user types in a search box, the contents of the search box are sent to an API that returns results.
+As the user types in a search box, the contents of the search box are sent to an endpoint that returns results.
 The results are rendered appropriately.

 ```html
 <!-- includes/sample.html -->